megazazik/factory-di/README.md

 ## constant

 The `constant` function can be used to create a container for some immutable value.
-The common case - to pass a constant container as a dependency of some other container.
+The common case - to pass a constant container as a dependency directly to `Class` or `computedValue` method.

 ```typescript
 function constant(value: any): Container;